Friends-of-Monika/mas-selfharm/README.md

 This submod is still in active development and is approaching stable release stage.
 Please do not install it from source code until it is released.
-Instead, you can *watch* our repository and get notified when a release and created, and this mode is good to use!
+Instead, you can *watch* our repository and get notified when a release is created, and this mode is good to use!

 ## ⚠️ Important notice (please read!)